 - DCR surgery is worthwhile if the watering is bad enough to interfere with your activities of daily living.
 It is also recommended if you have had an infection in your tear sac as a result of the blocked tear duct.
 The surgery may prevent repeated attacks of a red, painful swelling at the corner of your eye.

 - A narrowed small channel (canaliculus) which is not fully blocked may be widened by pushing in a probe.
-However, if it is completely blocked, an operation is an option to drain the tears into the nose.

 Further reading and references